 Study Methodology and Procedure

-The study involved patients consulting at the medical oncology department of the university hospital (CHU), 257 patients were included in this study.
+The study involved 257 patients consulting at the medical oncology department of the university hospital (CHU).

 Data acquisition was carried out using survey developed in French, one of which was intended for the patients.
-To ensure better understanding and establish a climate of trust, the survey were completed during one-on-one discussions with the patients.
+To ensure better understanding and establish a climate of trust, the survey was completed during face to face discussions with the patients.
 This approach also facilitated the explanation of certain responses and a better understanding of their feelings.

 The patient survey includes specific questions regarding:

-The patient's profile includes elements such as her age,, the circumstances under which the disease was detected, her obesity, whether she is breastfeeding, etc.
+The patient's profile includes elements such as her age, the circumstances under which the disease was detected, her obesity, whether she is breastfeeding, etc.

 The use of plants with medicinal properties (common names, parts used, preparation methods, duration of use, effects experienced, personal opinions, etc.).